Minoru Suzuki: Second return to NJPW (2017–2023)

+All Elite Wrestling (2021–present)

 Starting in September 2021, Suzuki spent one month in the United States, working most notably for All Elite Wrestling and Impact Wrestling.
 On September 5, at AEW's All Out pay-per-view event, Suzuki made his debut by confronting and attacking Jon Moxley.
 Both face each other in the September 8 episode of AEW Dynamite, where Suzuki was defeated.
 He also reunited with his former tag team partner Lance Archer.
 On October 15, Suzuki lost to Bryan Danielson on the AEW Rampage Buy-In pre-show.

+Impact Wrestling (2021)

 On the October 14, 2021 episode of Impact!, a vignette aired promoting Suzuki arriving to Impact Wrestling as part of a partnership between Impact and NJPW.
 Suzuki made his debut on the October 28 episode of Impact!, brawling with Josh Alexander before security pulled them apart.
 The following week on Impact!, Suzuki made his in-ring debut, teaming with Moose and W. Morrissey to defeat Alexander, Eddie Edwards, and Matt Cardona.
 Suzuki then defeated Kaleb with a K on the November 11 episode of Impact!, but lost to Alexander the following week on Impact!, in what would be his final match in the company.